Professor Irene-Marie Esser

-- Senior Lecturer in Commercial Law (School of Law)
+- Professor of Corporate Law and Governance (School of Law)

-Dr Esser is a member of the PRI Academic Forum as well as the Sustainable Market Actors Network & Daughters of Themis: International Network of Female Business Scholars.
-Dr Esser acted as an External Consultant to the King IV Committee on Corporate Governance in South Africa.
-Reference has been made to her work in the recent King IV Report on Corporate Governance following her inclusive stakeholder protection approach.
+Professor Esser is a member of the PRI Academic Forum as well as the Sustainable Market Actors Network & Daughters of Themis: International Network of Female Business Scholars.
+Professor Esser acted as an External Consultant to the King IV Committee on Corporate Governance in South Africa.
+Reference has been made to her work in the King IV Report on Corporate Governance following her inclusive stakeholder protection approach.
 They quoted directly from from two articles that she co-authored with other academics.
 Prof. Esser received the prize (with the co-author) for the best article published during 2016 in the Journal of Contemporary Roman Dutch Law for ‘Shareholder Protection in Terms of the Companies Act 71 of 2008’.
 She also featured in the South African Financial Mail during 2018.

-Dr Esser has presented a 3-5 day workshop at the University of Johannesburg on Board Governance since 2009.
+Professor Esser has presented a 3-5-day workshop at the University of Johannesburg on Board Governance since 2009.
 She is an examiner at ACCA on their South African Business law module.
 She is also on the editorial board of the European Business Law Review.

 - Company Law